mohamedissack/Gallery-application-/README.md

 This is a Django application for personal gallery that allows a user to upload images for other to see and be able to to share by coping the image link.

 # Live Link
-Click to visit the webite
+Click to visit the webite: https://photosgalary.herokuapp.com/

 # User Story
 View different photos that interest them